jakelindner/Power_Query_Financial_Import/README.md

 # Power_Query_Financial_Import
 ## Project Goal
-This project aims to show a business use case of Power Automate.
-By leveraging Power Automate, you can streamline the process of consolidating and transforming your employees' monthly account and balance files into a single Excel file.
+This project aims to show a business use case of Power Query.
+By leveraging Power Query, you can streamline the process of consolidating and transforming your employees' monthly account and balance files into a single Excel file.
 This consolidated file can be linked to a pivot table, providing an up-to-date data view.

 ## Folder Structure
 1. The PQ_Financial_Import Project Folder is the main folder for the project.
-2. The PQ_Import_Folder is where the raw data is stored (PQ=Power Query).
+2. The PQ_Import_Folder stores the raw data (PQ=Power Query).
-3. The Power_Automate_Financial_Information Excel file is where you will utilize Power Automate to import the raw data.
+3. The Power_Automate_Financial_Information Excel file is where you will utilize Power Query to import the raw data.
 4. The Random_Account_Generator is the Excel file that, when refreshed, can create multiple files for testing.

 ## Random_Account_Generator
 ### Summary
-The Random_Account_Generator allows users to create unlimited accounts to test the Power Automate process.
+The Random_Account_Generator allows users to create unlimited accounts to test the Power Query process.
 Follow the below steps:
 1. Open the Excel File
 2. Press the F9 Key
    - This will recalculate all the calculations in the workbook